Kovaline/SwiftyProteins/README.md

-# Swifty Companions
+# Swifty Proteins

-The aim of the projet is to build an application that will retrieve the information of 42 student, using the 42 API.
+Aim of the project to use access to PDB (Protein Data Bank) to build an app which visualizes proteins models according to standardized representation.

 ## How to use